Dr Moritz Jesse is Associate Professor of European Union Law at the Europa Institute of Leiden Law School.

-Moritz joined the law school in October 2010.
+Moritz joined Leiden Law School in October 2010.
 His teaching and research focuses on the EU’s internal market, the free movement of persons, European Citizenship, as well as EU migration law.
 In 2014/2015 Moritz was awarded the NWO VENI research grant for his project “The ‘Others’ amongst ‘Us’ – Western societies, otherness, and the law”.
 The project focuses on the junction of regulation of immigration and identity politics.

-Moritz Jesse studied Dutch, Comparative, International and European Law at the University of Maastricht’s European Law School between 2002 and 2006.
-He graduated from Maastricht law school with distinction (LL.M. cum laude).
-During his studies in Maastricht he worked as assistant for Prof. Lisa Waddington.
+Moritz studied Dutch, Comparative, International and European Law at the University of Maastricht’s European Law School between 2002 and 2006.
+He graduated from Maastricht law school with distinction (LLM cum laude).
+During his studies in Maastricht he worked as assistant to Professor Lisa Waddington.

 - Capita Selecta of European Law - Privatissimum

-- Supervision of Bachelor and Master theses in English and Dutch.
+- Supervision of bachelor's and master's theses in English and Dutch.

 - Coaching European Law Moot Court Competition teams of Leiden Law School.